DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _And it was different from tools of elves and angles._

 But he could never expect this.
-That this blade would be created by being, not belonging to five races.
+That this blade would be created by the being, not belonging to five races.

-"Certainly I always thought about it.
+"Really I suspected it.
-However it is really true!
+But it is actually true!?
 You are...
 The one who created the Code Holder!?"

-[Really it matters not, Kai, you heard my voice before, didn't you?]
+[Really, it matters not, Kai, you heard my voice before, didn't you?]

 It was in the demons' graveyard.
 The moment when he mistakenly attacked Rinne, who was unconscious....